kayomarz/ml-select/README.md

 **ReScript** being young, might continue to veer further towards JavaScript and spin off into something different from ReasonML or OCaml.
-No doubt, ReScript might become a great language but the JavaScript ecosystem is enormous with popular languages compiling to JavaScript such as *ClojureScript*, *Elm*, *PureScript*, *Dart* and *TypeScript*.
+No doubt, ReScript might become a great language but the JavaScript ecosystem is enormous with many languages compiling to JavaScript such as *ClojureScript*, *Elm*, *PureScript*, *Dart* and *TypeScript*.

-One of our aim is to use **OCaml** or a dialect for frontend development.

 Although the above is just speculation but we also have **ReasonML** which seems to remain close to OCaml, has the necessary JavaScript interoperability and has